 In 1982, St Mark’s College admitted women students for the first time.

-In 2022, we celebrate the 40th anniversary of this landmark in a variety of ways, including with a special dinner held on Saturday 30 April, drinks to be hosted by the Old Collegians' Association later in the year, and online profiles of 40 St Mark’s women.
+In 2022, we celebrated the 40th anniversary of this landmark in a variety of ways, including with a special dinner held on Saturday 30 April, drinks hosted by the Old Collegians' Association later in the year, and online profiles of many remarkable St Mark’s women.

 The 40th Anniversary Dinner was held at the College on Saturday 30 April.